Consequences and children’s behaviour

-You might feel bad for your child when they experience negative natural consequences, but it’s best not to say ‘I told you so’.
-It’s best if your child learns from the experience, and saying things like this probably won’t help with that.
+You might feel bad for your child when they experience negative natural consequences, but try not to say, ‘I told you so’.
+This won’t help your child learn from the experience.
 If your child is open to talking, it might be better to say something like, ‘What do you think you could do differently next time?’

-A related consequence is when you impose a consequence that’s related to the behaviour you want to discourage.
+A related or logical consequence is a consequence that’s related to the behaviour.
 For example:

 - If your child is being silly and spills their drink, they must wipe it up.